bakame-php/http-structured-fields/docs/01-basic-usage.md

 ## Parsing the Field

 The first way to use the package is to enable HTTP header or HTTP trailer parsing.
-We will refer to them as fields for the rest of the documentation as it is how they are named in the IETF RFC.
+We will refer to them as HTTP fields for the rest of the documentation as it is how they are named in the IETF RFC.

 Let's say we want to parse the [Permissions-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Permissions-Policy#syntax) field.
 The first thing to know is that each structured field is defined against one specific data type which is